Hathor Collection, the first collaboration between Farrah Sit and TRNK, is an inquiry into a dreamscape world in which all life exists in equilibrium.

 Custom designed for every space.

-Defying gravity, this cantilever table light realized in a high polished stainless steel is a simple repetition of form that displays dynamic views from all sides.
+Defying gravity, this cantilever table light realized in a high polished stainless steel and a sandy ceramic stoneware is a simple repetition of form that displays dynamic views from all sides.
 Collaboratively designed with Susan Thompson.

 8” x 8” x 21”h